 I celebrated Mother’s Day with my children last night, attending an incredible show in Boston by world famous illusionist David Copperfield (don’t miss him if he comes to your city!).
 But as impressive as he is, nothing can be more magical than witnessing the growth of children.
-And what I have I learned in 20 years of mothering and having a child development degree on top of it, and studying children, and enjoying other people’s children as my own (I have a pseudo son and psuedo daughter I love to include on our family outings)?
+And what have I learned in 20 years of mothering and having a child development degree on top of it, studying children, and enjoying other people’s children?
 We can open doors for our children, educate them, love them unconditionally, push them, encourage them, and hope… but in the end, I truly think they will be who they are destined to be from birth.
 Perhaps we mold them and provide a safety net, but the basic form is already there, and emerges through our patient care and frequent polishing.
-I think Anna Quindlen has written the greatest words of wisdom on mothering, and I share this with all the hemophilia moms who fret and worry about their sons, and duaghters, and how their disorder might affect them.
+I think Anna Quindlen has written the greatest words of wisdom on mothering, and I share this with all the hemophilia moms who fret and worry about their sons, and daughters, and how their disorder might affect them.
 Maybe we can all relax a bit more upon reflection:

 “All my babies are gone now.
 I say this not in sorrow but in disbelief.
 I take great satisfaction in what I have today: three almost-adults, two taller than I am, and one closing in fast.
 Three people who read the same books I do and have learned not to be afraid of disagreeing with me in their opinion of them, who sometimes tell vulgar jokes that make me laugh until I choke and cry, who need razor blades and shower gel and privacy, who want to keep their doors closed more than I like.
 Who, miraculously, go to the bathroom, zip up their jackets and move food from plate to mouth all by themselves.
 Like the trick soap I bought for the bathroom with a rubber ducky at its center, the baby is buried deep within each, barely discernible except through the unreliable haze of the past.